 While vitamin A supplements may help combat hair loss in people who don't have enough of the vitamin, too much may actually make matters worse.
-"Vitamin A can help the absorption of the active ingredients but can also be irritating to the hair follicle," says Dr. Sobel.
+"Vitamin A can help the absorption of the active ingredients but can also be irritating to the hair follicle," Dr. Sobel says.

 As for saw palmetto, which inhibits androgens, Dr. Marmon says, "A number of studies support the use of this supplement to stabilize hair loss and it is well tolerated without significant side effects."

-This supplements has a relatively good track record, says Dr. Rapaport: "It has marine collagen, and there are studies to show it works."
+This supplement has a relatively good track record, Dr. Rapaport says: "It has marine collagen, and there are studies to show it works."

 According to a December 2018 article in the International Journal of Women's Dermatology, both the saw palmetto in Nutrafol and the marine protein compounds in Viviscal may work for alopecia when given alone, but there's not much evidence to support that yet.

-Viviscal also contains biotin, which deserves one note of caution: It can throw off blood tests, says Dr. Rapaport.
+Viviscal also contains biotin, which deserves one note of caution: It can throw off blood tests, Dr. Rapaport says.
 "I'm not really advocating biotin unless someone is completely deficient, which means they have a very, very bad diet," he adds.

-There is evidence that zinc supplements can help hair regrowth in people with deficiencies.
+There is some evidence to suggest that zinc supplements can help hair regrowth in people with deficiencies.
 Our bodies don't make zinc — we get it from zinc-rich foods such as fish and meat.

 This is the most common nutritional deficiency worldwide, and it can cause hair loss.
 Iron supplements may help with hair loss due to actual deficiencies, but there's no evidence to suggest they will help thinning hair in healthy people.

-"Your dermatologist may want to check the levels of iron in your blood before recommending this supplement," says Dr. Marmon.
+"Your dermatologist may want to check the levels of iron in your blood before recommending this supplement," Dr. Marmon says.

 What About Fish Oil?

 There's limited data to suggest that fish oil can help with hair regrowth.
-We do know that eating fish (like salmon), which contain high amounts of of omega-3 fatty acids, helps to ward off heart trouble.
+We do know that eating fish (like salmon), which contain high amounts of of omega-3 fatty acids, helps to ward off heart issues, per Penn Medicine.